-- Arts and Science students, see Bachelor of Arts and Science Undergraduate > Degree Requirements > Course Requirements > : Courses Outside the Faculties of Arts and of Science. - Science students, see Faculty of Science > Undergraduate > Faculty Degree Requirements > Course Requirements > : Courses Outside the Faculties of Arts and Science. - Agricultural and Environmental Sciences students, see Faculty of Agricultural & Environmental Sciences > Undergraduate > About the Faculty of Agricultural and Environmental Sciences, including School of Human Nutrition (Undergraduate) > Faculty Information and Regulations > : Minimum Credit Requirement. - Faculty of Science students in particular should be aware that some courses are restricted and cannot be taken for credit.
-See the Science Office for Undergraduate Student Advising (SOUSA) website at www.mcgill.ca/science/student/continuingstudents/bsc/outside. - Students in the Diploma of Environment follow the program as specified; see section 5.8: Diploma in Environment.
+- Arts students, see Faculty of Arts > Undergraduate > Faculty of Arts Degree Requirements > Course Requirements > : Programs Outside the Faculties of Arts or Science For Arts Students. - Arts and Science students, see Bachelor of Arts and Science Undergraduate > Degree Requirements > Course Requirements > : Courses Outside the Faculties of Arts and of Science. - Science students, see Faculty of Science > Undergraduate > Faculty Degree Requirements > Course Requirements > : Courses Outside the Faculties of Arts and Science. - Agricultural and Environmental Sciences students, see Faculty of Agricultural & Environmental Sciences > Undergraduate > About the Faculty of Agricultural and Environmental Sciences, including School of Human Nutrition (Undergraduate) > Faculty Information and Regulations > : Minimum Credit Requirement. - Faculty of Science students in particular should be aware that some courses are restricted and cannot be taken for credit.
+See the Science Office for Undergraduate Student Advising (SOUSA) website at mcgill.ca/science/student/continuingstudents/bsc/outside. - Students in the Diploma of Environment follow the program as specified; see section 7.8: Diploma in Environment.

-3 Overview of Programs Offered
+5 Overview of Programs Offered

-The McGill School of Environment has developed nine programs, which are offered on the Downtown and Macdonald campuses:
+The Bieler School of Environment offers nine programs on the Downtown and Macdonald campuses:

 - 1. A Minor in Environment is open to all undergraduate students.
-For more information, see section 5.1: Minor in Environment. - 2.
+For more information, see section 7.1: Minor in Environment. - 2.
 A Faculty Program in Environment leading to a B.A. is open to students meeting the entrance requirements of the Faculty of Arts.
-For more information, see section 5.2: B.A.
+For more information, see section 7.2: B.A.
 Faculty Program in Environment. - 3.
 An Interfaculty Program in Environment leading to a B.A. & Sc. is open to students meeting the entrance requirements for the Bachelor of Arts and Science.
-For more information, see section 5.3: Bachelor of Arts and Science (B.A. & Sc.)
+For more information, see section 7.3: Bachelor of Arts and Science (B.A. & Sc.)
 Interfaculty Programs. - 4.
-An Interfaculty Program in Sustainability, Science and Society leading to a B.A. & Sc. is offered by the McGill School of Environment in partnership with the Department of Geography.
+An Interfaculty Program in Sustainability, Science and Society leading to a B.A. & Sc. is offered by the Bieler School of Environment in partnership with the Department of Geography.
 It is open to students meeting the entrance requirements for the Bachelor of Arts and Science.
 For more information, see Bachelor of Arts and Science > Undergraduate > : Bachelor of Arts and Science (B.A. & Sc.)
 Interfaculty Program in Sustainability, Science and Society (54 credits). - 5.
 A Major in Environment leading to a B.Sc.(Ag.Env.Sc.) is open to students meeting the entrance requirements of the Faculty of Agricultural and Environmental Sciences.
-For more information, see section 5.4: Major in Environment B.Sc.(Ag.Env.Sc.) and B.Sc.. - 6.
-A Major in Environment leading to a B.Sc. is open to students meeting the entrance requirements of the Faculty of Science.
-For more information, see section 5.4: Major in Environment B.Sc.(Ag.Env.Sc.) and B.Sc.. - 7.
-An Honours Pr
+For more information, see section 7.4: Major in Environment B.Sc.(Ag.Env.Sc.) and B.Sc..